Teal Sherer

-Biography
+Early life, family and education

-Teal Sherer was born to Suzanne and Charles Sherer, and grew up near Knoxville, Tennessee.
-At the age of 14, en route to a Labor Day fireworks show, Teal was involved in an automobile accident.
-Her injuries to her back left her paraplegic.
-Teal regained her independence and mobility through undergoing therapy at the Shepherd Center in Atlanta, Georgia.
+Teal Sherer was born to Suzanne and Charles Sherer, and raised near Knoxville, Tennessee.
+At age 14, en route to a Labor Day fireworks show, Teal was involved in an automobile accident.
+Injuries to her back left her paraplegic.
+She regained her independence and mobility through undergoing therapy at the Shepherd Center in Atlanta, Georgia.

-Early career

-Sherer graduated from Lenoir City High School, and went on to study at Oglethorpe University.
+Sherer graduated from Lenoir City High School, then enrolled at Oglethorpe University.
+While a student there, she found her passion for acting.
 She graduated in 2003.

+Career

-While a student there, she found her passion for acting.
-In 2004, while still living in Atlanta, she was cast in Warm Springs.
+In 2004, while still living in Atlanta, Sherer was cast in her first professional acting role, in Joseph Sargent's HBO television film Warm Springs (2005), in which Kenneth Branagh starred as Franklin D. Roosevelt.

-While in college, Sherer performed in plays such as The House of Bernarda Alba and Antigone.
-In addition to performance, she participated more and more fully in the aspects of live theatre, such as stage management, ushering, and ticket sales.
-In addition, she performed with the Full Radius Dance Company, a physically integrated dance troupe.
-Her first role in a feature film was in 2004, in Kenneth Branagh's film Warm Springs.

-My Gimpy Life
+Sherer played Venom, a rival guild leader, in the web series The Guild.

-In 2011, Sherer created a pilot called "My Gimpy Life", envisioned as a comedy, written by Gabe Uhr and directed by Sean Becker.
-The show tells the story of a disabled actress in Hollywood.
-In 2014, the series was renewed for a second season thanks to a campaign on Kickstarter.
+In 2011, Sherer created a television pilot, My Gimpy Life, envisioned as a comedy.
+Written by Gabe Uhr and directed by Sean Becker, the series tells the story of a disabled actress in Hollywood.
+In 2014, the series was renewed for a second season thanks to a Kickstarter campaign.

+Sherer received Oglethorpe University's Young Alumni Award.

+Advocacy

+Sherer's advocacy includes serving on the SAG-AFTRA Performers with Disabilities Committee and teaching dance and drama classes for children with disabilities.